 Robby Leonardi has one of the most extreme personal branding examples of standing out from the crowd with his interactive resume.
 Most people would not be able to pull off this level of professional individuality, but it works for him as a graphic designer.
 You know exactly what his skills are with this very entertaining and branded resume.

 9. Be Authentic and Real

 While you may not want to reveal all of your deepest, darkest secrets to the world, you do want to create a connection with your audience.
 This audience might be the world at large, a specialized industry, or a particular group.
 It does not matter how large your audience is, but what does matter is how you connect with them.
 Being authentic and true to yourself will only help you succeed in the long run.

-Molly Mogren Katt is a writer who helps people brand their voice.
-Ironically, she does this with a blog named for Eleanor Roosevelt, but when you read her story, you will understand why that makes sense.
+Molly Mogren Katt is a writer who helps people brand their voices.
+Ironically, she does this with a blog named Eleanor Roosevelt, but when you read her story, you will understand why that makes sense.
 Blog topics run the gamut of personal life stories, but what works here is how she creates a connection with her audience by being purely authentic.

 10. Be Diverse and Unique